Straddling the St. Marys River at the Florida/Georgia border, White Oak is a magical place helping to save rare animals.

 Some visit this exclusive retreat to participate in national and international conferences or special corporate workshops.
 Meeting planners for smaller groups (100 or less) are sure to please attendees with an experience quite different from more typical corporate meeting venues.
 Such a serene setting in the South, an educational treasure offering insight into saving species.

 This Lodge itself was interesting in both design and contents.
-Upon entering the Lodge, on display is a vest formerly worn by the Native American Apache chief, Geronimo, along with a preserved bear.
-It is impressive from the massive original Tiffany ceiling above the bar, to the coconut hair carpeting, and stately conference room.
-Its dining room with dance floor and acoustical ceiling with clouds lures one to picture the people who have walked through its threshold, the conversations held, and the grand parties.
+Upon entering, on display is a vest formerly worn by the Native American Apache chief, Geronimo, along with a preserved bear.
+The lodge is impressive from the massive original Tiffany ceiling above the bar, to the coconut hair carpeting, and stately conference room.
+Its dining room with dance floor and acoustical ceiling with clouds lures one to picture the people who have walked through its threshold and the grand parties held here.

 The many animal trophies on the walls of the Lodge, we were told, all died of natural causes at White Oak, not game hunting.
 A long hallway is lined with performing arts posters, most with original signatures of the artists, dancers, actors and singers.
 We also saw the small bowling alley, and a theatre/film viewing room within the Lodge.
 Other buildings on the premises include quaint guest cottages and “Roseland” which is decorated in a southwestern theme (where President Clinton stayed).